Garlic Knots

 I’ve posted garlic knots before, and did a fresh garlic parsley butter for those.
 The two taste very different and I wouldn’t say one is necessarily better than the other.
 It just depends on your mood!

-Cut the dough up into 16 pieces, roll each piece into a rope shape, and tie each piece into a knot:
+On a lightly floured surface, roll each piece into a 6-inch long rope shape, then tie each piece into a simple knot:

 The knots don’t have to look perfect, and they will puff up more as they bake.

-And into the oven they go!
+Then, into the oven they go!

 Buffalo Garlic Knots are a variation I’ve done that’s stuffed with blue cheese and basted with buffalo sauce, if you want to try some variations.